RTX2080S/AngularTourOfHeroes/README.md

-# Angular 5 Heroes Example
+# Angular Tour of Heroes

+Example of Angular 5 projects